qkleber/community-node/executive/rewards_plan.md

 Remember my original calculation of 1.5% was based on splitting the 1 Billion rewards evenly over the 65 Billion TRX and 27 SRs, working out to 2.4 Billion rewardable votes per SR. Based on my test case, if the actual number of votes for the last winning SR is 240 million, then the payout would be 10 times 1.5% = 15% annual (gross before expenses).

 I expect there will be a strategy among TRX voters to try and vote for the last winning Super Representative since they will have the highest reward that day.
 Thus there will be an ebb and flow as the smaller 85 candidates fall in and out of favor.
-It would be imprudent for us to assume that an earning position can be attained 365 days a year, even if we offer a more lucrative rewards plan than the competition.
+It would be imprudent for us to assume that an earning position can be attained 365 days a year, even if we offer a more generous rewards plan than the competition.

 The current proposal is to create a TGNT token.
 The value of TGNT will be priced in TRX and tethered to it in a 1:1 trading pair.
 Proceeds from the sale of TGNT will be held in escrow to maintain a liquid market.
 For every token issued, one TRX must be retained.